geobtaa/metadata/docs/recipes/split-bbox.md

 The following script will scan a CSV of the records, identify which cross the 180th Meridian, and insert a multipolygon into a new column.

-The script was designed with the assumption that the input CSV will be in the OGM Aardvark format, likely exported from GEOMG.
+The script was designed with the assumption that the input CSV will be in the OGM Aardvark format, likely exported from GBL Admin.
 The CSV file must contain a field for `Bounding Box`.
 It may contain a `Geometry` field with some values that we do not want to overwrite.

 This script will create a new field called "Bounding Box (WKT)".
 Items that crossed the 180th Meridian will have a multipolygon in that field.
 Items that don't cross will not have a value in that field.
-Copy and paste only the new values into the `Geometry` column and reupload the CSV to GEOMG.
+Copy and paste only the new values into the `Geometry` column and reupload the CSV to GBL Admin.

 ```
 import csv